This week's Agent Spotlight features Holly Root of Waxman Leavell Literary Agency.

 "Focus on the story.
 I don't need to know how long you've been writing, or what demons writing helps you exorcise, or any of those things.
 Just tell me a story and I'll go with you.
 But if you must have a peeve, I am a relentless devil's advocate so if you ask me a rhetorical question in a query, you can bet I'm on the other end of my computer screen responding obstinately."
 (Link)

-Ms. Root has an auto-responder for receipt of submission, but she only responds personally if interested.
-Response times on requested material range from one week to three months with an average around two.
+Ms. Root has an auto-responder for receipt of submission.
+She only responds personally if interested.
+Response times on requested material range from one week to several months.

 What’s the Buzz?

-Holly Root has fabulous buzz.
-She's a top-notch agent with a fabulous stable of clients and sales.
-Her clients seem to adore her and gush about her every chance they get.
-She's a recommended agent on P&E and her active presence on the web makes her visible and popular among aspiring authors.
-She's on Twitter and is known to participate in #yalitchat and #askagent, so definitely follower her there and on the Waxman blog.
+Holly Root a top-notch agent with an incredible list of clients and sales.
+Her clients adore and gush about her every chance they get and she’s one of the sharpest, funniest agents I’ve come across.
+She's recommended by P&E and her active presence on the web makes her visible and popular among aspiring authors.
+Definitely follower her on Twitter and subscribe to the Waxman blog.

 Worth Your Time: